ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 ### The variational method
 From basic quantum mechanics we know that every system has a lowest energy, call it $\lambda_0$.
-We are generally interested in finding that energy because it corresponds to the most stable state of the system.
+We are generally interested in finding that energy.

 The variational method allows to find an approximation of that energy.
 The idea is very simple: since $\lambda_0 \le \lambda_i, \forall i$,